cyupa/website/src/pages/legal/terms/customer-terms/index.md

 We will restrict disclosure of such Confidential Information only to such of our employees, agents or subcontractors that need to know it for discharging our obligations under these Customer Terms, and shall ensure that such employees, agents or subcontractors are subject to the same obligations of confidentiality.

-All Customer Data is Confidential Information for Customer.
+All Customer Data is Confidential Information for the Customer.
 We shall use a commercially reasonable effort to protect Customer Data as they would protect their own data.

 ## Severability